Ludovic Maisonneuve

 Conflict between local adaptation and species recognition

-Local adaptation favours the fixation of similar traits between different species sharing a similar environment.
-However, locally-adapted traits can also be implied in mate recognition, so that trait convergence might result in heterospecific courtship and mating leading to a loss of gamete, time and energy.
-Females preference for non-adapted males may be promoted because it limits heterospecific interaction creating a conflict between natural and sexual selection.
-We developed a mathematical framework to understand how this conflict may limit local adaptation.
+Local adaptation favors the fixation of similar traits between different species sharing a similar environment.
+However, locally adapted traits can also play a role in mate choice, so that trait convergence might lead to heterospecific courtship and mating, resulting in a loss of gametes, time, and energy.
+Female preference for non-adapted males may be promoted as it limits heterospecific interaction, creating a conflict between natural and sexual selection.
+We developed a mathematical framework to investigate the evolution of mate preferences in this context, identifying the conditions under which selection can drive the evolution of preferences that promote phenotypic diversity between species.

 Evolution of disassortative mating